Maximize Your Chances to See the Northern Lights

 Planning Your Northern Lights Trip

 To increase your chances of success, plan for at least five nights in Lapland.
-This allows flexibility for weather changes and maximizes your odds of clear skies.
-A full moon adds extra magic to the snow-covered scenery.
+This gives you flexibility for weather changes and improves your odds of clear skies.
+A full moon also adds extra magic to the snow-covered scenery.

 Lapland Awaits You